Chuck Amato: Early life and education

-Amato was born in Easton, Pennsylvania in the Lehigh Valley region of the state.
-He graduated from Easton Area High School, where boxer Larry Holmes was one of his classmates.
-Amato attended North Carolina State University, where he graduated with a Bachelor of Science in mathematics in 1969 and a master's degree in education in 1973.
+Amato was born in Easton, Pennsylvania, and graduated from Easton Area High School in 1964.
+He was a three-year letter winner at linebacker in high school and won a Pennsylvania state wrestling championship.

+Amato attended North Carolina State University, earning a Bachelor of Science degree in mathematics education in 1969 and a master's degree in education in 1973.

-At North Carolina State, Amato was a three-year letter winner in both football and wrestling.
-He played linebacker on the 1965 team that won an Atlantic Coast Conference co–championship and posted two undefeated seasons as a wrestler, winning two ACC titles at heavyweight in 1966 and at the 191 lb weight class in 1968.
+At NC State, Amato was a three-year letter winner in both football and wrestling.
+He played linebacker on the 1965 football team that shared the Atlantic Coast Conference championship and was captain of the defense as a senior in 1967.
+In wrestling, he posted two undefeated seasons and won ACC championships at heavyweight in 1966 and at 191 lb in 1968.